 DQ merits more attention from the statistical community, especially among academics.
 Faculty engagement in the problem has been virtually nil.
-At a National Institute of Statistical Sciences (NISS)-sponsored session on DQ at JSM 2002, only two of more than 70 attendees were from universities, and both of them had prior connection with NISS.
+At a National Institute of Statistical Sciences (NISS)-sponsored session on DQ at the 2002 Joint Statistics Meetings, only two of more than 70 attendees were from universities, and both of them had prior connection with NISS.

-This paper is meant to help generate academic attention, in part by framing modern DQ from a statistical perspective.
-First, in §2, we present a conceptual overview of DQ.
-Next, in §2, we describe DQ as a multidisciplinary problem that entails ideas from computer science, quality control, human factors research, and the statistical sciences; in any application, these all linked by domain knowledge to the specific context of the problem.
-In §4 we use show that statistical visualization provides powerful tools for DQ improvement.
-This point is illustrated by applications in two case studies undertaken by NISS.
-Finally, based on our survey of the field, we outline in §5 DQ research challenges for statisticians that range from theory and methodology to new software tools.
+This paper is meant to help stimulate academic attention, in part by framing modern DQ from a statistical perspective, which becomes increasing quantitative as the paper progresses.
+In §2, we present a conceptual overview of DQ, as well a view of DQ as a multi-disciplinary problem that merges ideas from computer science, quality control, human factors research, and the statistical sciences.
+In any application, of course, these all linked by domain knowledge to the specific context of the problem. §3 addresses measurement and assessment of DQ, but still largely from a conceptual viewpoint.